 Spinal decompression uses computer aided technology to apply gentle, decompression to your spine.
 There is a big difference between traction, distraction and decompression therapy.
-Spinal Decompression therapy at Golden Acupuncture & Chiropractic is a unique combination of restraint, treatment parameters, angle position and equipment engineering.
+Spinal Decompression therapy at Golden Acupuncture & Chiropractic in Fairfax, VA is a unique combination of restraint, treatment parameters, angle position and equipment engineering.

 True spinal biomechanics and the ability to use them can make the difference between a patient getting well, and being destined to a life of pain and misery.
-After thorough evaluation, correcting the problems is done through proper spinal decompression protocols.
+After thorough evaluation, your decompression specialist will customize proper spinal decompression protocols to correct the problem.

 These protocols include, proper patient placement, absolute and exact spinal positioning for maximum lesion reduction, and knowing the proper setup for the decompression unit and the right treatment parameters.

 Each treatment session averages 15 to 30 minutes in duration.
 On average, herniated discs generally respond within 5 – 20 sessions.
 Spinal decompression therapy is often very successful to treat sciatica or radiating pain by correcting herniated disc or spinal disorder.